wellrestedphp/wellrested/README.md

 ### Routing from a Handler

 One more fun thing you can do with WellRESTed is use your API from inside your API.
-WellRESTed makes this easy becuase each dispatched Handler keeps a reference to the Router that dispatched it.
+WellRESTed makes this easy because each dispatched Handler keeps a reference to the Router that dispatched it.

 Suppose you have an endpoint that needs to look up information using another endpoint.
 Now that you've seen that you can create and work with your own requests and responses, we'll look at how to use them in the context of a handler.